ProjectEvergreen/greenwood/www/pages/plugins/adapter.md

       { recursive: true }
     );

-    // and the URL chunk for renderer plugin and executeRouteModule for (const file of files) {
+    // and the URL generated chunk for the route for (const file of files) {
       await fs.cp(
         new URL(`./${file}`, outputDir),